arnovanstaden/ArnovS/README.md

 # ArnoVS
-My personal developer's portfolio showcasing information about me, my skills and my featured projects.
+My personal engineering portfolio showcasing information about me, my skills and my featured projects.

 ## Link
 You can visit the site [here](https://arnovs.dev/).